Creating repos with same label in different products fails during synchronization

 Whichever completes sync first gets the database entry, because for installation media, product isn't factored into the database entry.
 The second one will fail because 'os x86_64' is already extant.

-#5 Updated by Ashton Davis about 5 years ago
+#5 Updated by Ashton Davis over 5 years ago

-#6 Updated by Ashton Davis about 5 years ago
+#6 Updated by Ashton Davis over 5 years ago

 I recreated the 'os x86_64' repo with the name 'os x86_64' but the key of '5_x86_64'.
 I then went to make sure the installation media worked.
 It did.
 But now the installation media list is a bit confusing, and the more OSes I add, the more confusing it will become.